 Younger Students Can Get Started Too: ScratchJr

 Do you have a student entering elementary school?
 Check out our ScratchJr introduction class.
 In this class, we use ScratchJr, an app designed by the same creators as Scratch.
 ScratchJr helps students ages 5 to 7 create interactive stories and games.
+The blocks are simplified for younger learners and work better for students who are still mastering reading skills.
 Although this class is $15, your student will leave class knowing how to build animations with ScratchJr code.

 Free Scratch Coding Tutorials and Lessons